Jaimilit/CrossFit-Signup/README.md

 ## Agile Tools

 The Projects section in GitHub was used for this project.
 A Kanban board was used for the development of this project, which made it possible to break down the project into subtasks and make it easier to complete and track project progress.
-In addition, labels were used to further define the priority of eacn user story in the Kanban board.
+In addition, labels were used to further define the priority of each user story in the Kanban board.

 # Design and Structure

 The layout and design of this site was kept basic and simple.
 Minimal color was used to keep it simple.
 [Coolors](https://coolors.co/) was used for simple color choices.
-Users are booking workout sessions and therefore this website is meant to be functional.
+Users are booking workout sessions and; therefore, this website is meant to be functional.

 Buttons were styled to standout with hover actions to provide user feedback.
 All delete buttons were styled in red as a widely accepted color to direct user caution.
 And this is in contrast to the blue buttons.